Last Modified on October 20, 2023

 Do you want to create de-cluttered yet data-rich dashboards?

-Adding tooltip annotations is a great way to add extra information to your Google Data Studio reports!
+Adding tooltip annotations is a great way to add extra information to your Looker Studio reports!

 Tooltip annotations provide direction and context to viewers and make the dashboards interactive.

-In this guide, we will see how to add tooltip annotations to our charts, graphs, or reports in Google Data Studio.
+In this guide, we will see how to add tooltip annotations to our charts, graphs, or reports in Looker Studio (ex Google Data Studio).

 Here’s an overview of what we’ll cover:

-- Why you need tooltip annotations on your Google Data Studio dashboard
+- Why you need tooltip annotations on your Looker Studio dashboard

-- Adding the tooltip component to your Google Data Studio
+- Adding the tooltip component to your Looker Studio

 - Configuring your tooltip component